Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 13 Oktober 2024 05.26.08 UTC
+- WIB: Minggu, 13 Oktober 2024 06.22.39 UTC
-- WITA: Minggu, 13 Oktober 2024 06.26.08 UTC
+- WITA: Minggu, 13 Oktober 2024 07.22.39 UTC
-- WIT: Minggu, 13 Oktober 2024 07.26.08 UTC
+- WIT: Minggu, 13 Oktober 2024 08.22.39 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: friendship
+Kategori: success